 In July 2016, Tom released a new collaborative album, The Other Side, with Robert Sanae on the Pacific Coast Jazz label.
 Just like the perfect cup of coffee, Sanae and Braxton have brewed a delicious blend of contemporary, chill, and smooth jazz.
 Sanae's nine originals and the Stylistics' classic "People Make the World Go Round" feature his mellow trumpet with Braxton's complimentary soprano, alto, and tenor saxophones.
 Robert's keyboards and production worked hand in hand with Tom's ideas as they co-produced and added friends Al Turner (bassist for Earl Klugh) and flutist Bradley Leighton (Pacific Coast Jazz).
 Turner adds plenty of spice to Sanae's take on "People Make the World Go 'Round" and the Wayman Tisdale tribute "What's up Tis?"
 With the bouncy "The Finer Things," Sanae, Braxton, and guitarist Chris Bowman trade melodic lines over a hypnotic groove.
 Robert's haunting trumpet soars through the title track, "The Other Side," with Tom's alto and tenor right by his side.
 Sanae's production skills are showcased on "Groovis" as he gives himself and Braxton's tenor a perfect place to share an energetic melody.
 Guitarist Chris Bowman shines again on Sanae's dreamy "City by Night," which captures the mood of the urban landscape complete with street lights, neon signs, and moonlight.
 "Sharolyn's Eyes," written for a friend's wife, spotlights Braxton's smooth tenor with Robert's melodic trumpet and keyboards as they all join the party in the grooving solo section.
 "Castle by the Sea" is a nice change of pace for the romantics with its soothing acoustic guitar and catchy vocal phrases that whisk us away to a castle by the sea.
 The album is completed by the Latin-flavored "A Time for Tea," which adds Leighton's flute to the recipe, and the ballad "Infinitely You," which features Tom's lyrical soprano in an "unplugged" setting.
 This collaboration marks a first for Sanae and Braxton and it is very comfortable and productive.
 There is a spark between these two that we certainly hope to see again down the road in their musical journeys.

 Through the years, Tom has shared the stage with many well-known artists including Dave Koz, Rick Braun, Peter White, Candy Dulfer, Brian Culbertson, Bob James, George Duke, Earl Klugh, Kirk Whalum, Jonathan Butler, Warren Hill, Jeff Golub, Marcus Miller, Keiko Matsui, Aretha Franklin, Luther Vandross, Sheila E., and Phillip Bailey.
 Tom has opened concerts for numerous jazz greats including Norman Brown, Boney James, Najee, Dave Brubeck, Cab Calloway, Spyro Gyra, The Rippingtons, David Benoit, Pieces of a Dream, Michael Franks, and The Crusaders.
-He has been a frequent featured performer and fan favorite on the Smooth Jazz Cruise since 2005.
-Tom has also garnered rave reviews overseas, performing as a headliner on the first Smooth Jazz Europe Festival in the Netherlands and the Nile Gold Jazz Safari in Uganda.
-He was also a featured performer on the Java Jazz Festival in Jakarta, Indonesia and the Stanbic Jazz Festival in Accra, Ghana.
+He has been a featured performer and fan favorite on the Smooth Jazz Cruise since 2005.
+He has also garnered rave reviews overseas, performing as a headliner on the Algarve Smooth Jazz Festival in Portugal, twice on the Ghana Jazz Festival, the Smooth Jazz Europe Festival in the Netherlands, and the Nile Gold Jazz Safari in Uganda.
+He was also a featured performer on the Java Jazz Festival in Jakarta, Indonesia.
 Braxton has toured abroad with Earl Klugh in South Africa, Malawi, Mozambique, and Japan, and with Keiko Matsui in Russia, Eastern Europe, Malaysia, and Japan.
 Over the years, Braxton has been featured or appeared in media and publications such as JAZZIZ, Smooth Jazz News, CBS's The Saturday Early Show, Ugandan Television, BET's Jazz Central, TBS, TNT, ESPN, CNN, NBC's Inside Stuff, ABC's Good Morning Texas, the Fox Network's Good Day Dallas, ABC's Sacramento & Co., and Daystar Television Network.

 Bio for Music Workshops and Clinics